 Student performance and achievement in Filmmaking is evaluated systemically throughout the program, via ongoing formal and informal assessment strategies.
 The department specifies four key areas for measured assessments that include both formative and summative benchmarks and involve multiple forms of evaluation.
 These processes provide a vehicle to assure program quality and promote continuous improvement in the effectiveness of teaching, the level of student work, and the design of the curriculum.
 Evidence of learning is assessed through the Progress Portfolio Review at the end of the second year of study.
 This process documents student progress and is required for entrance into upper-division studios.
-Student work is also evaluated through the thesis project, which assesses the pre-production, production, and post-production methodologies used, and their effectiveness in narrative solutions.
-Further assessment is made through the Senior Portfolio Presentation, which evaluates the student's mastery of learning outcomes, as well as development since the Progress Portfolio Review.
-Final assessments are conducted through the internship host companies to evaluate students' preparedness for real-world assignments.
+Student work is also evaluated through the Thesis Project, which assesses the pre-production, production, and post-production methodologies used.